At A Glance Ultherapy

 In Brisbane, with significant background sun damage, over half my Ultherapy cases are performed with laser therapy during the same procedure.
 Remember, Ultherapy tightens the skin, whilst lasers treat the palate of the skin, removing sun damage and fine wrinkles.

 If you are volume depleted or if you have a thin dermal layer, this treatment is not for you.
-You will achieve better results with dermal fillers, fat transfer & or monofilament thread lifting.
+You will achieve better results with collagen stimulating injectables, dermal fillers, fat transfer & or filler thread placement.

 Join the conversation